zaichaopan/webpack-walkthrough/readme.md

 module.exports configure;
 ```

-### Entry property
+#### entry

 The first property we need to define in our webpack.config.js is the entry property.
 It tells webpack the entry point of our app.
-The entry point of our app is the bootstrap file of your app.
+The entry point is the bootstrap file of our app.
 It is the first file that needs to be executed when our app starts out in the browser.
 By convention, it is often called __index.js__ or __main.js__.
 It only imports modules and doesn't export code.
-When we tell webpack our entry point, it will do the following two things.
+When we have entry point in the configuration file, it will do the following two things.

 * First, it will instruct webpack that index.js is the first file webpack will execute when our application starts out in the browser.

 * Second, webpack will look what files that index.js imports and look at what files those files import, and so do and forms a tree structure

-#### Two ways of defining webpack
+There are two ways to define entry.

 * Using a string value to represent a relative path of the entry file